Akarsh654/Akarsh654.github.io/_posts/2021-06-01-Graph-Algorithms-Visualization-Package.md

 ---

 <hr>
-After learning Graph Algorithms in CMPUT 204 I was excited to implement them and I decided to create a Python Package which aims to create visual outputs for popular Graph Algorithms..
+After learning Graph Algorithms in CMPUT 204 I was excited to implement them and I decided to create a Python Package which aims to create visual outputs for popular Graph Algorithms.
+The package takes an adjacency matrix as an input from the user then prints the graph where the nodes coloured in Red represent the edges traversed by the Algorithm.

-So far the package includes Breadth First Search (BFS), Depth First Search (DFS) and Topological Sort.
-I will continue implementing and adding more algorithms like Prim's and Kruskal's algorithm for MST, A* Search etc.
+So far the package includes Breadth First Search (BFS), Depth First Search (DFS), Topological Sort, Prim's and Kruskal's algorithm for MST.
+I will continue implementing and adding more algorithms like A* Search etc.

 It is not just limited to getting a visual output, but the algorithms will be optimised by using heuristics for non-polynomial time algorithms.